matthewfeickert-talks/talk-uc-berkeley-vision-talk-2024/talk.md

       <img src="figures/numfocus-logo.png"; width=70%>
    </a>
 </p>
-.center.large[Cultivating ecosystems of impact at the University, national, and international levels] ]
+.center.large[Cultivating ecosystems and organizations of impact at the University, national, and international levels] ]

 ---